Read this KB to learn how you can use BitRaser to wipe a BitLocker Encrypted Drive.

 Step 3: Once BitRaser Drive Eraser starts, connect the application to the internet by clicking on the settings icon in the top right corner.
 Then, click on the 'Network' tab and select the method that you want to use for connecting to the internet.
 We have selected the Wireless method.
 Enter your WiFi credentials and then click on connect.
 (Refer to Image 4)

-Image 4: Connect BitRaser Drive Eraser to the Internet using Wireless Method
+Image 4: Connect BitRaser Drive Eraser to the Internet using the Wireless Method

 Step 4: Once connected click on the 'BitRaser Server' tab, and using the login credentials received in the mail, connect the BitRaser application to your 'BitRaser Cloud Account'.
 As soon as you are connected, the number of licenses will appear in the bottom right corner.
 (Refer to Image 5)

-Image 5: Enter Login Credentials on BitRaser Server Tab and Press Connect
+Image 5: Enter Login Credentials on the BitRaser Server Tab and Press Connect

 Step 5: Select the BitLocker Encrypted Drive, and click on 'Erase'.
 You will see a 'Warning Box' click on 'Yes'.
 (Refer to Image 6)